top of page

 Ziv Gan-Or enrolled into the MD-PhD program of Tel-Aviv University in 2003.
 During his PhD, he studied the role of GBA and related genes in Parkinson's disease, and his work was among the early studies on GBA that solved the controversy regarding whether or not GBA mutations were associated with Parkinson's disease.
 During his PhD, he identified SMPD1 as another lysosomal gene potentially involved in this debilitating disorder.
 His work also nominated RAB29 (RAB7L1) as the disease-associated gene in its genomic locus.
 Dr. Gan-Or completed his PhD in 2012 and his MD in 2013.

 The Gan-Or lab is using advanced genetic and genomic methods to study REM-sleep behavior disorder, Parkinson's disease, other synucleinopathies and neurodegenerative disorders.
 The main goals of the lab are to identify genes and pathways that are involved in neurodegenerative diseases and can serve as therapeutic targets, to understand how complex genetics affect the progression of these disorders, and to design ways to use genetics to perform better clinical trials.
-In 2017, Dr. Gan-Or has received the Movement Disorders Society (MDS) Junior Award for his work on REM-sleep Behavior Disorder, and in 2018 he was selected to receive the Young Investigator Award from Parkinson Canada, and the FRQS Chercheurs-Boursiers Junior 1 Award.
-Since its establishment, the Gan-Or lab has been performing and participating in large-scale genetic studies, some of which have been published in leading journals, including Lancet Neurology, JAMA Neurology, Brain, the American Journal of Human Genetics, Annals of Neurology, Neurology and others.
+Since its establishment, the Gan-Or lab has been performing and participating in large-scale genetic studies, some of which have been published in leading journals, including Lancet Neurology, Nature Genetics, JAMA Neurology, Brain, the American Journal of Human Genetics, PNAS, Annals of Neurology, Neurology and many others.
 The Gan-Or lab collaborates with >50 collaborators from all over the world, to support genetic research in multiple cohorts from different countries, and to work together towards better understanding of neurodegenerative disorders.